gengle/gawk/README.md

 array, object, function, null, and undefined.
 Anything that you can represent in a JSON object, you can gawk.

-You can deeply nest objects too.
-Gawked arrays, objects, and functions have additional functions for common tasks.
+You can observe deeply nested objects too.
+Gawked arrays, objects, and functions have unique methods for common tasks.
 For example, `GawkArray` instances have `push()` and `pop()` methods.

 Gawk should work in web browsers, but it's not tested.